Wondering why you’re getting cramps during menopause?

 Cramping during menopause can be caused by that pesky estrogen again, as this hormone can affect the gastrointestinal tract.

 Research has found that IBS symptoms can be worsened by menopause too.

 Unfortunately, certain types of cancer can be behind abdominal and pelvic cramping, and increased age is one known risk factor.

 Uterine and ovarian cancers can cause other symptoms, too, such as bleeding, abdominal bloating, unexplained weight loss, and extreme fatigue.

 Yes, there are quite a few treatment options for the cramps you might experience around menopause.

-But the exact route depends on the underlying cause.
+However, the exact route depends on the underlying cause.

 That’s why it’s important to reach out to your doctor if you have any symptoms that worry you, especially any unexplained bleeding.